Nonlinear topological edge states, topological gap solitons, and self-induced topological edge states in nonlinear Su-Schrieffer-Heeger circuit lattices: Introduction

-Following the implementation in an optical platform \cite{nanophotonics14-769}, here, we investigate the topological states in the Su-Schrieffer-Heeger (SSH) model with onsite nonlinearity using electrical circuits \cite{PRL42-1698}.
-Due to the flexibility of constructing the circuit lattices and the phase-resolved measurement technique, electrical circuits are particularly suited to probe the nonlinear topological physics \cite{nelectron1-178, ncommun10-1102,PRL123- 053902,PNAS118-e2106411118, PRResearch5-L012041}.
-Under a weak pump (i.e., in the linear limit), topological edge state appears at the edge of the topological SSH lattice (ending with strong bond).
+Our main findings are summarized in Fig. \ref{fig_findings}.
+As depicted in Fig. \ref{fig_findings}(a), under a low-intensity pump, i.e., under excitation from an external continuous source with a small signal, the system operates in the linear limit, and topological edge states appear at the edge of the topologically nontrivial SSH lattice that terminates with a weak bond.
 With the increasing of pump intensity, we observe the nonlinear topological edge states bifurcated from the linear counterpart.
 We experimentally validate the inherited properties of sublattice polarization and phase jump, and find that nonlinearity weakens the localization of the topological edge states.
-We then implement a structure by connecting two SSH lattices with different topological properties.
+We then implement a structure by connecting two SSH lattices with different topological properties, as shown in Fig. \ref{fig_findings}(b).
 Due to the formation of the domain wall, under a weak pump topological edge state appears as well.
 We experimentally reveal the similar state properties under increased pump intensity, because the nonlinear topological edge states have the same physical origin.

 Different to the nonlinear topological edge states, topological gap solitons have no direct linear counterparts.
-For an SSH lattice, no matter the lattice is topological or nontopological in the linear limit, under the external pump, a nonlinearity-induced domain wall appears in the bulk and supports the formation of topological gap solitons.
+For an SSH lattice shown in Fig. \ref{fig_findings}(c), no matter the lattice is topologically trivial or nontrivial in the linear limit, under the external pump, a nonlinearity-induced domain wall appears in the bulk and supports the formation of topological gap solitons.
 We experimentally observe that the left and right tails of the topological gap solitons have opposite sublattice polarizations, and reveal that nonlinearity increases the localization of the topological gap solitons.
 These features are in contrast to those of nonlinear topological edge states because the physical origins are totally different.